hackneyc/piROMTest/README.md

 OPTIONS
 	-v	Use verbose logging when running the cores.
 	-l	List the supported cores for the specified system.
-	-c CORE	Force the core used for all ROM's.
-If this option is not specified, the default core for the system will be used.
+	-c CORE	Use *CORE* for all ROM's.
+If this option is not specified, the the script will attempt to find the user specified core for the ROM, if a user specified core cannot be found, the default core for specified system will be used.
-	-d SEC	Change the emulator start delay to SEC seconds.
+	-d SEC	Change the emulator start delay to *SEC* seconds.
 If this option is not specified, the default delay is 10 seconds.

 WARNING: Some ROM's which fail to run may be BIOS files.
 Removing them may cause multiple ROM's to fail.
-These ROM's should be moved to /home/pi/RetroPie/BIOS.
+These ROM's should probably be moved to /home/pi/RetroPie/BIOS.
 ```
 Below are some usage examples...
 ```